TonyMa1/python-arbitrage-monitor/README.md

 2.  **Market Loading:**  The `load_markets()` method retrieves market data from both exchanges and filters trading pairs based on the provided `quote_currency` or `symbols`.
 It builds an internal `symbol_map` to efficiently look up pairs for spread calculations.

-3.  **Data Monitoring:** The `TickerSpreadMonitor` and `OrderbookSpreadMonitor` classes implement the actual monitoring logic.
-They use `watch_tickers` or `watch_order_book_for_symbols` to subscribe to real-time data streams from the exchanges.
+3.  **Data Monitoring:** The `TickerSpreadMonitor` class implements the actual monitoring logic.
+It uses `watch_tickers` to subscribe to real-time data streams from the exchanges.

-4.  **Spread Calculation:**  The `process_ticker` and `process_order_book` methods receive data from the exchanges.
-They update the `pair_data` dictionary with the latest prices and timestamps.
+4.  **Spread Calculation:**  The `process_ticker` method receives data from the exchanges.
+It updates the `pair_data` dictionary with the latest prices and timestamps.
 The `calculate_spread` method (which uses a thread pool for CPU-bound calculations) then computes the spread percentage.

 5.  **Textual UI:** The `MonitorApp` class (using the `textual` library) creates a dynamic table to display the top N arbitrage opportunities, sorted by spread percentage.
-The `TickerSpreadPanel` and `OrderbookSpreadPanel` classes define the specific table layouts and data formatting.
+The `TickerSpreadPanel` class defines the specific table layout and data formatting.

 6.  **Latency Handling:**  The `sync_time` method periodically synchronizes the local clock with the exchange servers to estimate latency.
 This latency is used to calculate more accurate elapsed times for price updates.